 External Ids for LIPI Gene

 Previous GeneCards Identifiers for LIPI Gene

 The protein encoded by this gene is a phospholipase that hydrolyzes phosphatidic acid to produce lysophosphatidic acid.
 Defects in this gene are a cause of susceptibility to familial hypertrigliceridemia.
 This gene is also expressed at high levels in Ewing family tumor cells.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2014]

 GeneCards Summary for LIPI Gene

-LIPI (Lipase, Member I) is a Protein Coding gene.
-Diseases associated with LIPI include hypertriglyceridemia and hyperlipoproteinemia type iv.
-GO annotations related to this gene include heparin binding and phospholipase activity.
-An important paralog of this gene is LPL.
+LIPI (Lipase I) is a Protein Coding gene.
+Diseases associated with LIPI include Hypertriglyceridemia, Familial and Hyperlipoproteinemia, Type Iv.
+Among its related pathways are Metabolism and Lipoprotein metabolism.
+Gene Ontology (GO) annotations related to this gene include heparin binding and phospholipase activity.
+An important paralog of this gene is LIPH.

 UniProtKB/Swiss-Prot for LIPI Gene

 Hydrolyzes specifically phosphatidic acid (PA) to produce 2-acyl lysophosphatidic acid (LPA; a potent bioactive lipid mediator) and fatty acid.
 Does not hydrolyze other phospholipids, like phosphatidylserine (PS), phosphatidylcholine (PC) and phosphatidylethanolamine (PE) or triacylglycerol (TG).